brycecovert/filesets/README.md

 Filesets makes it easy to clean up files with identical contents.
 Common use cases include:
 * Which documents are shared from my laptop backup and desktop backup?
 * I have five full backups.
-Remove duplicated files.
+Keep the first instance of every file, and remove all other replicas.
-* Don't remove the duplicated files, create symlinks to the older snapshots (similar to Time Machine)
+* Actually, don't remove the replicated files, create symlinks to the first instance (similar to Time Machine)

 ## Installation